aframevr/aframe-site/README.md

 ## Search

 The documentation search is powered by [Pagefind](https://pagefind.app/), a static search library that generates indexes at build time.
-The search indexes are generated automatically when running `npm run generate` — Pagefind runs after Hexo generates the static files.
 No external service or API keys are needed.

+For local development, `npm run dev` generates the Pagefind index via `npm run generate:dev`.
+For production, the Pagefind index is generated in the [aframevr.github.io](https://github.com/aframevr/aframevr.github.io) repo via `.github/workflows/deploy-pages.yml` so the index is never committed to git.

 ## Credits